Ward Village: Melia

 Melia will be one of the most luxurious condos in the neighborhood.
 This condo will be on the existing Ward Centre site closest to Kamake'e Street/Waiea Condo.
 This condo will consist of 148 units and include a new Diamond Head Plaza Park.
 It is designed by RAMSA | Robert A.M.
 Stern Architects.
 Melia and This condo will be designed by stone rather than glass unlike the other condos.

 Future developments

 These are proposals of future projects that are proposed to occur in Ward Village, but are not planned for construction so far.

 Future Skyline Station

 Ward Village will be served by the future Skyline Station that will be north of the Mahana condo.
 This station was cut from the city center construction section, but is still committed to be completed at a later date.

-However, the Howard Hughes Corporation, owner of Ward Village has been taking the Honolulu Authority of Rapid Transit to court about the land requirements of the Skyline station required requiring a loss of a proposed condo.
-As of 2024, HART is winning from a Hawaii court making it into HART's favor in this lawsuit.
+However, the Howard Hughes Corporation, owner of Ward Village sued the Honolulu Authority for Rapid Transportation (HART) over land condemnation requirements for the Skyline station that required the loss of a proposed condo building.
+The litigation was settled in 2025.